kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW4.md

 Open the [full macrophage RNA-seq dataset](https://biit.cs.ut.ee/funcexplorer/link/ecb43) in funcExplorer and answer the following questions:

- 1. Can you find clusters of gene that are upregulated by interferon-gamma (condit
+ 1. Can you find clusters of gene that are upregulated by interferon-gamma (conditions B and D)?